romainx/back2code/content/post/2018/sparklyr-dplyr.md

 ![plot](/post/2018/sparklyr-dplyr_files/sparklyr-plot.png)

-# Using Sparklyr
+# Using sparklyr

-The beauty of the Sparklyr package is that you can **reuse (almost) the same code to scale and run the computations on millions of lines** (for example for all the flights in several years) in a Spark cluster.
+The beauty of the sparklyr package is that you can **reuse (almost) the same code to scale and run the computations on millions of lines** (for example for all the flights in several years) in a Spark cluster.

 I'm saying *almost* since you will notice that the only difference is a call to `collect`.
-This call permits to retrieve the computed data in the driver (running in this case on your machine) to be able to plot it.
+This call permits to retrieve the computed data to the driver (running in this case on your machine) to be able to plot it.
 It's not a problem even with a dataset containing millions of rows since the result will always contain only 12 rows (one for each month).

+This is a great benefit for data scientists who do not have to learn a new language / framework.
+This is not the case in Python.
+If you use python [pandas](https://pandas.pydata.org/) on your laptop, you will have to rewrite completely your code in [PySpark](http://spark.apache.org/docs/latest/api/python/pyspark.html) to be able to benefit from distributed computing in Spark.

 In the first example I'm running spark locally (`master = "local"`).